I've been playing video games for decades now.

 At the same time, something weird was happening in the media landscape.

-There was a long tradition of people playing video games pretty seriously, to that point.
-But it seemed like the perception hardened around the Quake/Doom player as the quintessential video game player.
+There was a history of people playing video games pretty seriously at that point.
+But the perception hardened around the Quake/Doom player as the quintessential video game player.

 It was just one more kind of game, one flavor of many.
-But that, increasingly, became what games were about: iterating on the Quake model, pretty much to the present day.
+But that, increasingly, became what games were about: iterating on the Doom/Quake model, pretty much to the present day.

 From my perspective, games started out good.
 They were original.
 They worked within tight constraints.
-They were, mind-warping.
-They were, always, strange.
+They were mind-warping.
+They were strange.

 A lot of the developments post-Doom I didn't particularly like.
 By college, I'd quit entirely.

 Years later, I got back into 'indie' games, which, as the name implies, is a niche.
-But from my perspective, those were the game that continued the tradition.
+But from my perspective, those games continued the original tradition.

-It's a different view on game history - one where games started out fun, lost their way when they become commercial, and then splintered off in a way I could love again.
+It's a different view on game history - one where games started out fun, lost their way when they become commercial, and then splintered off in a way you could love again.

-But it's a reminder, when you see a history about 'how it happened,' the milestones, the breakthroughs, the most notable achievements, may not be the matter of consensus that front page articles suggest.
+But it's a reminder, when you see a definitive history of 'how it happened,' the milestones, the breakthroughs, the notable achievements - it may not be as agreed upon as Google front page search results suggest.